raokami/alx-system_engineering-devops/README.md

-Working on the shell first time
+Update the basic introduction of shell scripting and shell io redirections